 High Altitude Sickness is Real

 High Altitude Sickness is a reality and we should never joke about it.
-Being on a bicycle will definitely help you with acclimatization over the days as you climb gradually over the days and generally stays at high altitudes.
-However, it is always advised to take preventive steps to help you complete the ride without any troubles.
+Being on a bicycle will help you with acclimatization over the days as you climb gradually over the days and generally stays at high altitudes.
+However, I always advise taking preventive steps to help you complete the ride without any troubles.

 - Keep yourself hydrated.
 Drink as much water as you can and always remember that waters in the stream are safe and good to drink.